50 Easy Ways to Save Money (Save $50 a Month)

 38. Use that quick-change oil and lube service on the corner instead of a full-service garage.

 Always ask if there are coupons or specials too.
 Sometimes they’ll help you out even if you forgot to bring your coupon.
-If you have a DIY guy, like I do, you can just have him take care of it for even less!
+If you have a DIY guy, as I do, you can just have him take care of it for even less!
 You could save about $84 per year on oil changes.
 You can purchase 5 quarts of standard oil and a filter for around $18… that will save you around $21 each time you do it yourself.

 39. Never pay extra for service contracts or extended warranties, the manufacturer’s warranty is usually sufficient.

 Sure, there are a few exceptions to this rule.
-For the most part though, the extended warranties are a waste of your money.
+But for the most part, the extended warranties are a waste of your money.

-40. Cancel that premium channel you never watch, or cancel cable TV all together.
+40. Cancel that premium channel you never watch or cancel cable TV altogether.

 My husband always begs me to get cable when BSU football season approaches.
 Does anyone want to have us over for the game when it is on ESPN?
 We really save money without it, and we really do not need it.

 41. Don’t touch that thermostat, put on a sweater instead.

 I have friends who wear wool socks, beanies and sweaters in their house during the winter.
 I’ve heard it said that you start saving money at just two degrees in whatever direction uses less energy.
 Sounds doable, right?
 Can you convince the rest of the family?
 You can also close vents in empty rooms, put room darkening curtains up to block out the sun during summer months, it will help you keep your house cooler!
 Keeping your air filters clean will also help your furnace run more efficiently.